Ally McErlaine: Texas

 McErlaine, Sharleen Spiteri and Johnny McElhone are credited as the founding members of Texas.

 Red Sky July

-Ally is also a member of the band Red Sky July, who released their self-titled debut album on 17 October 2011.
+McErlaine is also a member of the band Red Sky July, who released their self-titled debut album on 17 October 2011.

-September 2009 collapse
+Personal life

+McErlaine married Shelly Poole from Alisha's Attic in 2001.
 On 8 September 2009, McErlaine was admitted to hospital after he collapsed with a massive brain aneurysm at the age of 41.
 His chances of recovery were initially unclear.
 McErlaine was in a coma for nine weeks, and spent six and a half months in hospital, before being discharged to continue to recover at home.
 By July 2010, McErlaine had recovered enough to perform on stage in several shows with Red Sky July, and had a chance to join Texas for their tour in 2011.